KyleDusch/Prompt/README.md

 # Prompt
 Using ChatGPT and persona prompt style to create a simple Pytorch application that a user can implement with zero coding experience.
+From learning to access the framework to install the package to actual execution of the function.
 The genesis of the project was to take a complex tool such as Pytorch (a machine learning based language ), and using Prompt Engineering and Openai/ChatGPT provide an easy guide and explanation with immediate usability.
+There are so many unoconventional ideas that never get implemented due to the confines of a system.
+AI can be that bridge and essentially with input teach itself a task based off the suggestion of the user.

+The next phase of this process will be attempting to create a desktop page Flask.
+This will then based off a user input say turn coffee maker on at x time, this sends a command to ChatGPT to translate and execute the code in Pytorch which is then sent to the Arduino circuit and activates a motor (the notion of motor and Arduino Circuit from project Auto Coffee).
+This idea is still in its infacy, though I will be submitting and expanding on this idea if I am accepted into backdropbuild competition).

 Prompt Engineering is the idea of training an AI model from inputs to produce certain desired outputs.
 (Taken from Prompt Engineering for AI, Coursera).